Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Next steps

-To learn more about serialization with Azure Core, see the [Azure.Core.Serialization class](https://learn.microsoft.com/en-us/dotnet/api/azure.core.serialization.objectserializer?view=azure-dotnet).
+To learn more about serialization with `Azure.Core`, see the [Azure.Core.Serialization namespace](https://learn.microsoft.com/dotnet/api/azure.core.serialization.objectserializer?view=azure-dotnet).

 ## Contributing